drCrowned/drCrowned/README.md

 - 💬 Firing a Direct Message to my Discord account, using the *leswift* username.
 - 📨 Sending a business email to *swiftstdos@gmail.com*

-Alrighty now, I'm going to take a nap.
-Toodles!
+Alright, I'm gonna take a nap.